OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 PEth (phosphatidylethanol) is a direct metabolite of ethanol that can be measured in blood (serum or whole blood, depending on lab).
 It is used in some monitoring, treatment, aviation, and legal-adjacent programs to support a picture of alcohol exposure over a longer window than a breath snapshot.

-Clinical blood draw preparation for employer PEth orders: phlebotomist in scrubs and gloves arranges purple-top tubes, butterfly collection sets, gauze, and tape on a tray in a bright exam room with sharps disposal nearby—representing the venous specimen workflow for phosphatidylethanol (PEth), not a breath alcohol test.
+Clinical blood draw preparation for employer PEth orders: person in scrubs and gloves arranges purple-top tubes, butterfly collection sets, gauze, and tape on a tray in a bright exam room with sharps disposal nearby—venous specimen workflow for phosphatidylethanol (PEth), not a breath alcohol test.

 PEth requires a blood draw routed to a qualified lab on your order; we focus on correct collection supplies, identity verification, sealed labels, and custody handoff to your courier path.